-This report presents our findings on how three government agencies educate and train their employees about their privacy obligations.
+This report outlines how three government agencies educate and train their employees about their privacy obligations.

-People continue to cause or contribute to a substantial proportion of privacy breaches by organisations.
-These human errors can have serious consequences for the individual whose privacy the agency breached, the agency concerned and the employee.
+People continue to cause or contribute to a substantial proportion of privacy or data breaches by organisations.
+An inadvertent or deliberate disclosure of personal information can have serious consequences for the individual whose privacy the agency breached, the agency concerned and the employee.

-One mitigation strategy agencies can adopt is to train and educate their employees about information privacy and information security obligations and expectations
+One mitigation strategy agencies can adopt is to train and educate their employees about information privacy and information security obligations and expectations.
+To be effective, training and education activities should be regular, comprehensive, accurate and tailored to the context of each agency.
+There should also be systems and processes in place to ensure all employees complete mandatory training when due.